My mom believed that if you’re going to do take out for a meal every once in awhile, it’s always better for you if you make it at home.

 1 tablespoon of sugar

-Put corn in boiling water with sugar in pot, let cook on medium heat for at least 25 minutes.
+Put corn in boiling water with sugar in a pot, let cook on medium heat for at least 25 minutes.
 Strain and pat with butter, sprinkle with some salt and serve while hot.

 Hamburgers and Cheeseburgers Recipe